Tjatse/spider2/README.md

 # Features
 ## Multi-core crawling
-Right now it is not a single spider runs in a single thread.
-To take advantage of multi-core systems we may wanna launch a cluster of processes to handle the load.
-Crawling fast and in order to maximum performance.
+It is not a single spider runs in a single thread.
+To take advantage of multi-core systems we maybe wanna launch a cluster of processes to handle the load, this is exactly what `spider2` does - Crawling fast and in order to maximum performance.

 ## Concurrency
 **Multi-core crawling** feature is just make spiders work in a fork mode, but concurrency makes them work together in a